For Online Students

 Our online courses provide the same academic content as the on-campus courses, awarding the same number of credits, meeting the same learning objectives, and featuring the same faculty.
 All required courses will be available for online programs, however there may be more limited availability of elective courses, as these are being developed over time.

 The Online Classroom Experience

-We use two platforms for online learning—Canvas and Blackboard.
-These platforms help instructors make online learning more interactive, authentic, and effective.
+We use the Canvas online learning platform to help instructors make online learning more interactive, authentic, and effective.
 We also supplement many of our online courses with tools such as VoiceThread, PollEverywhere, and TurnItIn.
 These methods of enhanced learning provide a robust academic experience that enables global networking among students, faculty, and industry partners.

 The Online Course Schedule

 In the fall and spring, online courses for degree programs are either offered in a traditional 15-week format or in shorter, 7.5-week modules.
 In the summer, degree program online courses are offered in a 13-week or 7.5-week format.
 Noncredit online courses are typically offered in a 1- or 2- week format each semester.

 Most online courses are asynchronous –allowing for a more flexible time frame for you to listen to lectures, complete readings, and turn in assignments.
 Often online courses include synchronous videoconference sessions, where all students log in at the same time to engage in class discussions, deliver a presentation, or engage with the faculty member or guest lecturer.